YU000jp/logseq-plugin-flex-date-format/readme.md

 # Logseq Plugin: Flex date format

 - Localize date format.
-Or switch to the selected format.
+Or switch to display of the selected format.

 - Development stage 👷🚧